DRC-UA/kobo-sdk/README.md

 # Kobo-SDK ![npm](https://img.shields.io/npm/v/kobo-sdk)

-A TypeScript SDK for interacting with the [KoboToolbox](https://www.kobotoolbox.org/) API.
-This library simplifies authentication, data retrieval, and form management, making it easier to work with KoboToolbox in Node.js and browser environments.
+A TypeScript SDK for seamlessly interacting with the [KoboToolbox](https://www.kobotoolbox.org/) API, abstracting its complexities.
 **Optimized for TypeScript, with full type definitions.**

 ## Table of Contents